jsqribe/GOA-Revamped-Skills/README.md

-# GOA-Revamped-Skills
+# GOA-Revamped-Skills+Passives
-submodule with all the skills code
+submodule with all the skills and passives code
 ---